Is Zara Good or Bad?

 Do they think Zara is environmentally friendly?

-From my survey, I found that most people don’t see Zara as environmentally friendly, with 33% saying “Rather no.” Positive opinions were less common, and only a small group said “Yes.”
+Surprisingly, I found that most people don’t see Zara as environmentally friendly, with 33% saying “Rather no.” Positive opinions were less common, and only a small group said “Yes.”
 A few respondents, around 9%, weren’t sure at all.

 Do they think Zara is fair to their employees?

 My survey showed that a large number of respondents believe Zara is fair to its employees, with 43% choosing “Rather yes.”
 However, there was still a significant share of negative opinions (37%), and 9% said they didn’t know.
+Since social practices are part of sustainability, it also shows people don't really believe in Zara's claims.

 Microplastic pollution